“Omo see shenking”: Burna Boy’s mum snubs Peller at event as he tries to greet

-Burna Boy’s Mum Ignores Peller at Fashion Show After He Tried Shaking Her, Video Trends Online
+Burna Boy’s Mum Ignores Peller at Fashion Show After He Tried to Shake Her, Video Trends Online

 - Nigerian content creator Peller has got fans and netizens talking following a recent indecent that happened to him